eatDatCode/getDatLyrics/README.md

 # Need more plugins?

-If you think your taste of songs is little unique and these plugins lyrics are not enough to get you that lyrics, then please leave a comment.
+If you think your taste of music is unique and these plugins are not enough to get you that lyrics, then please leave a comment.

 Or if you want you can add a plugin for your favourite lyrical website.